folio-org/okapi/doc/guide.md

 ### Deployment and Discovery

-Getting a service available for a tenant is a multi-step process:
+Making a module available to a tenant is a multi-step process:

  * The module gets deployed.
-That means, a process is started on some nodes that offers a web service on some network address.
+That means a process is started on some nodes, offering a web service on some network address.
- * The service id and network address are POSTed to the discovery module, so Okapi can find out where the service is running.
+ * The service ID and network address are POSTed to the discovery module, so Okapi can find out where the service is running.
  * The service ID and routing entries are posted to the proxy module, so Okapi can know where to route incoming requests